Wooden Ships Comments on this Laurent Giles Vertue II

 Twin lower shrouds and a single cap shroud to internal stainless steel chain plates.

-Roller furling genoa.
+ProFurl C290 roller furling genoa system, new in 2022.
 Split standing backstay.
 Inner forestay for storm jib.

 Fully battened mainsail with lazy jacks and stack pack system.
 Genoa by Hood in good condition.
 Second genoa, storm jib, working jib and spinnaker.